Featured News

 Essential Criteria

-• Degree (or equivalent experience) in a relevant field (e.g. social sciences, development, peacebuilding, evaluation)
+• Level 7 or above qualification (or equivalent experience) in a relevant field (e.g. social sciences, development, peacebuilding, evaluation)

 • Strong organisational and project coordination skills